naedward/coverityplugin/README.md

     </coverity>

-If the Coverity plugin is applied in the root project, it'll recurse through all the sub-projects & include the sources and libraries while executing `coverity-emit-java` command.
-If you want to apply Coverity only to selected sub-projects, apply the plugin to those projects & disable including sub-projects:

-    coverity {
-        ...
-        includeSubProjects = false
-        ...
-    }

 ## Tasks

-**Before running the analysis tasks, remember to run `compileJava` task as covEmit task expects the .class files to be present.**
+**Before running the analysis tasks, remember to build your class files as covEmit task expects the .class files to be present.**

 The Coverity plugin defines the following tasks: